julirei/easy-log-to-file/README.md

 # easy-log-to-file
-micropackage that writes logging to file
+npm micropackage that writes logging to file